kisslune/POCR/README.md

 source ./build.sh
 ```

-### 3. Set the SVF Directory as a Environment Parameter
+### 3. Set SVF Directory as a Environment Parameter

 You can do this by appending the following line